-As a continuing part of the Airport Guides, to help your journey start smoothly, I have now included Birmingham Airport.
-Birmingham Airport flies to over 150 destinations including Heraklion Airport in Crete – our destination this May.
+Birmingham Airport flies to over 150 destinations including Heraklion Airport in Crete.
 We opted for flying out of Birmingham as it is slightly closer now, plus regional airports are generally easier to navigate.
 Birmingham Airport is close to great transport links so it is very easy to get into the city too.

 - Parking (the airport website includes lots of parking and getting there information).